Are you an aspiring 3D lighting artist?

 You can see some of our student projects here:

-The first step to building a lighting artist portfolio is to create a demo reel.
 The demo reel is a series of clips that showcase your work.
 Your demo reel should include at least 5 of your best pieces of work.

 Most hiring managers spend hours watching demo reels, so keep the length under 4 minutes, ideally under 2 minutes for students.
 Never include unapproved work, avoid loud music, and have a breakdown of all the lighting work you did in every shot.

 Finally, your name, contact details, headshot, and website should be outlined in the demo reel.
-Take as much time as you need to polish it.

 There you have it!
 Now you know what it takes to become a 3D lighting artist.